pohly/enhancements/keps/sig-storage/1472/README.md

 to the daemon set and enable the per-node capacity tracking with `--enable-capacity=local`.

-The resulting `CSIStoragePool` objects then use a node selector for one node.
+The resulting `CSIStorageCapacity` objects then use a node selector for one node.

 #### With central controller